NL-BioImaging/biomero/README.md

 Overall, the `biomero` package simplifies the integration of HPC functionality within the OMERO platform for admins and provides an efficient and end-user-friendly interface towards both the HPC and FAIR workflows.

+WARNING: Default settings will timeout your workflow jobs after **45 minutes**!
+See [Time Limit on Slurm](#time-limit-on-slurm) section below for more info.
+Change configurations if you need longer running jobs.

 # Overview

 In the figure below we show our **BIOMERO** framework, for **B**io**I**mage analysis in **OMERO**.